Jean DeWolff: Early history

-While investigating bombings by a criminal known only as the Wraith, DeWolff discovers Spider-Man and Iron Man are also looking into the matter.
-While many in the NYPD do not care for super-powered vigilantes, Jean sees value in the web-slinger and the armored Avenger and openly asks them for assistance, going so far as to allow the two access to precinct files.
-The two heroes, along with Doctor Strange, help DeWolff discover that the Wraith is her psionically-powered brother who is alive but in a coma, his actions the result of her corrupt father's machinations.
+While investigating bombings by a criminal known only as Wraith, DeWolff discovers Spider-Man and Iron Man are also looking into the matter.
+While many in the NYPD do not care for super-powered vigilantes, Jean openly asks Spider-Man and Iron Man for assistance, seeing the value of working with them.
+The two heroes, along with Doctor Strange, help DeWolff discover that Wraith is her brother Brian, who gained psychic powers and is being manipulated by his father.
 Doctor Strange's combination of magic and surgical skills restores Brian's mind.
 Phillip is sent to prison, and Jean welcomes her brother back as he rejoins the NYPD.

-The DeWolff siblings continue to aid superheroes on different occasions, with Jean developing a regular working relationship and friendship with Spider-Man, despite her acerbic attitude and the web-slinger's need to keep his identity and full life separate.
-On Spider-Man's request, DeWolff even draws up amnesty papers for the Black Cat so she can retire from crime and become Spider-Man's romantic partner and ally in crime-fighting.
-When the Black Cat is later seriously injured and hospitalized, DeWolff personally assigns her a protection detail in case any enemies try to take advantage of the situation.